Pink Panther (character): The Pink Panther Show

 In the fall of 1969, the Pink Panther cartoons made their way to NBC television shown Saturday mornings via The Pink Panther Show.
 NBC added a laugh track to the original cartoons, with Marvin Miller brought on as an off-camera narrator talking to the Pink Panther during bumper segments featuring the Pink Panther and The Inspector together.
 The series featured a live-action introduction, over the theme song, which featured the Panthermobile.

 Pink Panther shorts made after 1969 were produced for both broadcast and film release, typically appearing on television first, and released to theaters by United Artists.
 One version of the show was called The Think Pink Panther Show.
 A number of sister series joined The Pink Panther on movie screens and on the airwaves, among them The Ant and the Aardvark, Tijuana Toads (a.k.a.
 Texas Toads), Hoot Kloot, and Misterjaw (a.k.a.
 Mr. Jaws and Catfish).
 There were also a series of animated shorts called The Inspector, with the Clouseau-inspired Inspector and his sidekick Sgt.
 Deux-Deux, whom the Inspector is forever correcting.
-Other DePatie-Freleng series included Roland and Rattfink, The Dogfather (a Godfather pastiche), with a canine Corleone family and two Tijuana Toads spinoffs, The Blue Racer and Crazylegs Crane.
+Other DePatie-Freleng series included Roland and Rattfink; The Dogfather, a loose parody of The Godfather following a canine crime family whose leader is based on Vito Corleone; and two Tijuana Toads spinoffs, The Blue Racer and Crazylegs Crane.

 The German television version, which started airing in 1973, in ZDF was presented in 30-minute episodes, composed of one Pink Panther cartoon, one episode of The Inspector and one episode of The Ant and the Aardvark.
 Most notably, the difference between the German and the English version of the Pink Panther is a rhymed narration in the German version (spoken by voice actor Gert Günther Hoffmann), commenting and describing the plot.
 For this show, custom intro and end sequences were cut together from existing pieces of animation.

 In 1976, the half-hour series was revamped into a 90-minute format, as The Pink Panther Laugh and a Half Hour and a Half Show; this version included a live-action segment, where the show's host, comedian Lenny Schultz, would read letters and jokes from viewers.
 This version flopped, and would change back to the original half-hour version in 1977.

 In 1978, The Pink Panther moved to ABC and was rebranded The All New Pink Panther Show, where it lasted one season before leaving the network realm entirely.
 The ABC version of the series featured 16 episodes, with 32 new Pink Panther cartoons and 16 of Crazylegs Crane.
 The 32 entries were later released theatrically by United Artists.